-Each quiz is online and may include True/False, Multiple Choice, Matching, Fill in the Blank, Short Answer or other relevant question types.
+Each quiz is online and may include True/False, Multiple Choice, Matching, Fill in the Blank, Short Answer or other relevant question types (BUT mostly T/F & M/C).
+Students may take the short quizzes (except the 2nd & 9th quiz) at least twice and the average score will be recorded.
 There is a 60 or 90-minute time limit associated with each quiz; therefore, create a space in which you can concentrate before beginning.
 Students may use their books and notes, but they cannot consult with other peers or take the quizzes together.
 Not adhering to instructions will result in a zero for all parties.
 Quizzes are automatically scored unless they include a short answer response.
 Correct answers will not be revealed; however, you will see a one-time score report.
 I will monitor all score reports to ensure students are grasping the material.
 In the event a student scores below 80%, the instructor will reach out via email to check in with the student(s).
 If you have a specific question regarding a question on the quiz, the instructor will address it after the quiz closes on Sunday.
 Lastly, it is highly recommended that students read the assigned/required readings prior to taking the quizzes.

-(2) Psychopharmacology Quiz (35 points) Due April 26, 2023 by 11: 59 pm
+(2) Psychopharmacology Quiz (35 points) Due April 21, 2024 by 11: 59 pm